alcimerio-silvestre/ong-gerar-sonhos-pp/README.md

 ## Contato

-Se você tiver dúvidas ou preocupações sobre esta Política de Privacidade, o uso de sua câmera, arquivos do dispositivo ou microfone no aplicativo ONG Gerar Sonhos, ou qualquer outro aspecto do aplicativo, entre em contato conosco através dos meios de contato fornecidos no aplicativo.
+Se você tiver dúvidas ou preocupações sobre esta Política de Privacidade, o uso de sua câmera, arquivos do dispositivo ou microfone no aplicativo ONG Abrace, ou qualquer outro aspecto do aplicativo, entre em contato conosco através dos meios de contato fornecidos no aplicativo.

 ---

-# Privacy Policy - ONG Gerar Sonhos
+# Privacy Policy - ONG Abrace

-**Last Updated: 9/9/2023**
+**Last Updated: 09/11/2023**

-*This Privacy Policy describes how ONG Gerar Sonhos collects, uses, and shares personal information from users of this application.
-By using the ONG Gerar Sonhos app, you agree to the practices described in this policy.*
+*This Privacy Policy describes how ONG Abrace collects, uses, and shares personal information from users of this application.
+By using the ONG Abrace app, you agree to the practices described in this policy.*

 ## Information Collected

 ### 1. Internet Browsing History

-The ONG Gerar Sonhos app collects information related to internet browsing history solely for the purpose of directing users to three external links: scheduling medical appointments, viewing bus schedules, searching, and enrolling in professional courses, as well as to enhance the user experience.
+The ONG Abrace app collects information related to internet browsing history solely for the purpose of directing users to three external links: scheduling medical appointments, viewing bus schedules, searching, and enrolling in professional courses, as well as to enhance the user experience.

 ### 2. Access to Camera, Device Files, and Microphone

-The ONG Gerar Sonhos app may request access to the camera, device files, and microphone to enhance the user experience.
+The ONG Abrace app may request access to the camera, device files, and microphone to enhance the user experience.
 These features may be used, for example, to allow the submission of documents related to professional course enrollment or to schedule medical appointments via video call.

 ## Use of Information